Monday, 31 August 2015

 Naktiv (adj) – a portmanteau word coined by Richard Foley to promote naktivism, a form of naturism that combines the idea of being naked with the idea of rather more strenuous physical activity than pickle ball.
 Naktivism is another take on free range naturism and is perhaps best known for its signature event, the N.E.W.T. – the Naked European Walking Tour.
 For more info google “naktiv”

-Textile (n) longstanding naturist common coinage for a person who is clothed and who cannot (as yet) make the transition to nudism or naturism [compare with “Gentile” as an outside the chosen people] – held by some to be a pejorative term; also useable as an adjective, e.g. “textile attitudes”
+Textile (n) longstanding naturist common coinage for a person who is clothed and who cannot (as yet) make the transition to nudism or naturism [compare with “Gentile” as an outsider to the chosen people] – held by some to be a pejorative term; also useable as an adjective, e.g. “textile attitudes”

 Clothen (n)